PeWu/topola/README.md

 https://pewu.github.io/topola/

+Try it with your own GEDCOM file: https://pewu.github.io/topola/upload

 # Future

 The aim of this project is to create a feature-rich library for creating interactive genealogy visualizations for the Web.